-When the air filter isn’t regularly checked, cleaned and replaced, it can become so plugged, the engine will be starved of air.
+When the air filter isn’t regularly checked, cleaned, and replaced, it can become so plugged, the engine will be starved of air.
 It’s good practice to replace the air filter annually when completing your annual tune-up.
-Then, check and clean it several times through the lawn care season.
+Then, check and clean it several times throughout the lawn care season.

 Never run your string trimmer without an air filter, even if it’s just for a short period so you can finish your task.
 Doing so can compromise the engine.

 How to Clean a Foam Ryobi Air Filter: